santiagorao12/santiagorao12/README.md

  Hello there Welcome to my github page!  👋
-- 👀 I’m interested in building great web applications plugging it with AI
+- 👀 I’m interested in building great web applications
 - 🌱 I’m currently learning Javascript, React, and python
 - 💞️ You can find my self taught notes on books and tutorials at: Sasadhriwrites.com
 - 📫 How to reach me?
 My email is at santiagorao43@gmail.com or you could reach out to me through linkedin <a href="https://www.linkedin.com/in/sasadhri-rao/">